dapr/java-sdk/examples/src/main/java/io/dapr/examples/secrets/README.md

 vault login myroot
 ```

-> Note: If you get `http: server gave HTTP response to HTTPS client` make sure to se the local vault address as  `export VAULT_ADDR=http://127.0.0.1:8200/`
+> Note: If you get `http: server gave HTTP response to HTTPS client` make sure to set the local vault address as  `export VAULT_ADDR=http://127.0.0.1:8200/`

 2. Create secret (replace `[my favorite movie]` with a title of our choice):
 ```bash